opaugam/rsm/README.md

 systems.
 It features low level primitives built on atomics as well as higher level constructs such as a [**Raft**](https://raft.github.io/) toolkit.

+The intent is to be able to quickly incorporate non-trivial functionalities in your code, for instance being able to elect a leader or synchronize a proper draining sequence between multiple threads.
+There are two catches: a) the crate does not implement network I/O and you are responsible for using whatever you prefer, b) it uses half-duplex communication, e.g message passing without direct acknowledgement.

 ### Features

  * Fast user-space synchronization primitives built on atomics: lock, read-write lock, gate, once,